mmkal/ts/packages/expect-type/readme.md

   - array item values
   - nullable
 - assertions on types "matching" rather than exact type equality, for "is-a" relationships e.g. `expectTypeOf(square).toMatchTypeOf<Shape>()`
 - built into existing tooling with no dependencies.
-No extra build step, cli tool, or lint plugin is needed.
+No extra build step, cli tool, IDE extension, or lint plugin is needed.
 Just import the function and start writing tests.
+Failures will be at compile time - they'll appear in your IDE and when you run `tsc`.
+- simple implementation with no dependencies. ~100 lines of code - [take a look!](./src/index.ts)